godwokenrises/godwoken-doc/versioned_docs/version-1.1(WIP)/gwtxLife.md

 When Godwoken sees a `layer2_lock` in a `DepositLockArgs` data structure, it first queries its internal storage to locate an account using the particular layer 2 lock script.
 Godwoken will create a new account for this lock script if there is none, and assign a 32-bit integer account ID to it.
 Godwoken enforces a one-to-one mapping between a layer 2 lock script and account ID:

-* Given an account ID, one can look up for the layer 2 lock script in Godwoken
+* Given an account ID, one can look up for the layer 2 lock script in Godwoken.
 * Given a layer 2 lock script, there can be at most one account ID using that lock script in current Godwoken deployment

 This provides some handy consequences for us: